ClimateCompatibleGrowth/guidelines/_posts/2022-03-23-teaching-material.md

 In addition, metadata should also include the following:
 - [Referencing](#referencing) to source material, to provide information regarding where the concepts, quotes, images or other contents come from.

+Finally, Tags may be added to each piece of teaching material, to allow its faster identification among the larger set of material and to enable new users to filter it out and reuse it.

 For more information, see the [Metadata practice]()

 ### Referencing